VisionsOfficial/visionstrust-docs/docs/application/registering-resources/infrastructure-offers.md

 ## Creating the offer

-Just like any other regular offer, VisionsTrust provides you with a form to easily register and publish new infrastructure offers.
+Just like any other regular offer, {{ app_name }} provides you with a form to easily register and publish new infrastructure offers.

 The workflow is however a little bit simpler, since you do not have to worry about individual resources, which streamlines the process by providing a single interface to create every piece of information representing the infrastructure offer.